Venemo/jquery.navAn/README.md

 #### Integration with existing infrastructure

-If you want to integrate this plugin with you existing infrastructure (for example, your own server or your javascript templating), you can do it by specifying the `load` parameter.
+If you want to integrate this plugin with your existing infrastructure (for example, your own server or your javascript templating), you can do it by specifying the `load` parameter.
 In that parameter, you can pass in a function which downloads content from your service and performs the templating.